BGM6/Video-Search-App/README.md

 # Possible Features to implement in the future

-#Authenication
+Authenication

-#Create a backend using MongoDB
+Create a backend using MongoDB

-#Give the users the ability to create an account and be able to save  their favorite videos
+Give the users the ability to create an account and be able to save  their favorite videos

 URL: https://festive-davinci-0011c3.netlify.app/

-    # Technology
-    Javascript, React, Node.js, Semantic-Ui, axios, fontAwesome, create-react-app

-    # Author
+    #Technology
+    Javascript
+    React
+    Node.js
+    Semantic-Ui
+    axios
+    fontAwesome
+    create-react-app

+    #Author
     Bryan Guilas

 **bgm6**